Condensation on AC Vent: Causes and Troubleshooting Tips

 Tip #5 Go for Professional Aircon Cleaning

-Contact one of our technicians for aircon servicing twice a year.
+Contact one of our Luce Aircon technicians for professional aircon cleaning services twice a year.
 These would ensure your aircon parts are thoroughly cleaned, and functioning properly.
 Air conditioners need professional cleaning every six months to keep the unit clear from grime and debris that could lead to potential problems in the future.

 4.9